StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

 4. Enter the time interval between refresh attempts.
 This setting applies to all connected mailboxes.

-5. Select :fontawesome-solid-plus:.
+    !!! info "Manual refresh"
+        If needed, you can also [manually trigger an email fetch](fetch-emails.md) for a mailbox.

+5. Select :fontawesome-solid-plus: to create a new connection, or select :fontawesome-solid-ellipsis: next to the connector you want to edit and select **Edit**.

-6. Configure your email intake connector by following these steps:
+6. Configure your email intake connector by following these steps.
+IMAP configuration is required if your email provider is neither Google nor Microsoft.

     === <!-- md:license Platinum --> "Google Workspace"